rednafi/rednafi.com/content/python/log_context_propagation.md

 However, the `work` procedure also generates a log message, and that won't get tagged here.
-We may be tempted to pass the contextual information to the `work` subroutine and use them to tag the logs, but that quickly gets repetitive and cumbersome.
+We may be tempted to pass the contextual information to the `work` subroutine and use them to tag the logs, but that'll quickly get repetitive and cumbersome.
 Passing a bunch of arguments to a function just so it can tag some log messages also makes things unnecessarily verbose.
-Plus, it's quite easy to forget to do so, which will leave you with logs with no way to query them.
+Plus, it's quite easy to forget to do so, which will leave you with orphan logs with no way to query them.

-It turns out middlewares allow us to tag log statements in a way where we won't need to manually propagate the contextual information throughout the call chain.
-To demonstrate how to do it, here's a simple `get` endpoint server written in Starlette that'll just return a canned response after logging a few things.
+It turns out we can write a simple middleware to tag log statements in a way where we won't need to manually propagate the contextual information throughout the call chain.
+To demonstrate that, here's a simple `get` endpoint server written in Starlette that'll just return a canned response after logging a few events.
 The app structure looks as follows:

 ```txt
 svc